 The HRTPO invites you to review the brochures we have created for you, our stakeholders.
 Each brochure outlines an HRTPO program or policy.
-Brochure topics range from Long-Range planning to Public Involvement and Civil Rights.
+Brochure topics range from Freight in Hampton Roads to Public Involvement and Civil Rights.
 The HRTPO will provide these brochures to you at no cost.
-To assist you with ordering publications, we have included a publication order form in this PPP.
+To assist you with ordering publications, please contact Kendall Miller at (757) 420-8300.